- Indexed In: PubMed, Google Scholar, HINARI, and DOAJ

 Global Advances in Health and Medicine is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs of the journal are covered by the collection of article processing charges which are paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

 The APC for this journal is currently 1250 USD.
 Members of the Academic Consortium for Integrative Medicine and Health will be eligible for a reduced APC of 1000 USD.
-The APC charged is based on the date of original peer review submission.
-Articles submitted before 1st January 2020 will remain eligible for the previous APC of $900, regardless of the article's date of acceptance.

 The article processing charge (APC) is payable only if your article is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.